 Birmingham Airport currently provides an access and exit point for 25 million passengers each year with flights to most European destinations as well as several long-haul destinations.
-It will become the only high-speed connected airport in UK in 2026 with granted expansions plans to add a new runway, enabling passenger numbers doubling to 50 million by 2050.
+It will become the only high-speed connected airport in the UK in 2026 with granted expansions plans to add a new runway, enabling passenger numbers doubling to 50 million by 2050.

 Demand is driving Home Prices up faster than any other city

 Between 2015 and the start of 2019, property prices in Birmingham increased by 15% and current projections suggest there will be a further increase of 15.9% over the next five years.
 The population of the city is also rising, and by 2039, it is expected that an additional 171,000 people will live in Birmingham, taking the city’s population to 1.3 million.

 To support Birmingham’s growth and ensure housing requirements are tied back to its employment hubs, the Strategic Housing Market Assessment (SHMA) sets the annual housing needs at 4,057 new homes per annum.
 In reality, the delivery of homes each year is well short of that and is not sufficient to support the number of families moving to Birmingham each year.